hankzhang2003/spotify-billboard-analysis/README.md

 ## Hypothesis Testing

 Hypothesis testing was done on the metrics that were closest to normally distributed, which were energy, danceability, loudness, valence, and tempo.
 The two-sample t-test and Mann-Whitney U-test were both used.
+The two-sample t-test is the standard hypothesis testing method used to compare two population means.
+The Mann-Whitney U-test was used as a backup in case the original distribution was too differet from a normal distribution and hence the z-test and t-test would be inaccurate.

 ### Hypothesis Test Setup